netscaler/ADC-scripts/docs/modules/netscaler-nitro-request-module.md

 # Doing a NITRO request through MAS.
 # Requires to have an authentication token from the mas_login and used as the nitro_auth_token parameter
-# Also nsip is the MAS address and the target Netscaler IP must be defined with instance_ip
+# Also nsip is the MAS address and the target NetScaler IP must be defined with instance_ip
-# The rest of the task arguments remain the same as when issuing the NITRO request directly to a Netscaler instance.
+# The rest of the task arguments remain the same as when issuing the NITRO request directly to a NetScaler instance.

 - name: Do mas login
   delegate_to: localhost